medusajs/medusa/docs/content/troubleshooting/database-errors/_sasl.md

-# Error: SASL: SCRAM-SERVER-FIRST-MESSAGE: Client password must be a string

-You can get the following error while running `medusa new` or while running integration tests during [local development](../development/fundamentals/local-development.md):
+You may get the following error while running `medusa new` or while running integration tests during [local development](../../development/fundamentals/local-development.md):

 ```bash
 Error: SASL: SCRAM-SERVER-FIRST-MESSAGE: client password must be a string